Hope For The Day: Havas Chicago

-In September 2018, advertising company Havas Chicago created a public art display to support Hope for The Day.
-The art installation featured 121 mannequins dressed in shirts that read the slogan "It's OK Not To Be OK".
-The mannequins symbolized the average suicide deaths per day of 121 suicides.
-The display also acted as a fundraiser known as #121ToNone, where a mannequin would be removed for every $121 donated or whenever 121,000 times the hashtag #121ToNone was shared on Instagram.
-The display was located at Havas Chicago's lobby at 36 E. Grand Ave in downtown Chicago.
+In September 2018, advertising company Havas Chicago created a public-art display with Hope For The Day.
+The installation featured 121 mannequins wearing shirts bearing the slogan "It's OK Not To Be OK", representing the average number of suicide deaths then reported each day in the United States.
+A mannequin was removed for every $121 donated to the #121ToNone fundraiser and at specified levels of social-media participation.

 Nickel A Day Films

-HFTD teamed up with AnnMarie Parker of Nickel A Day Films to direct and create a short film based in the Chicago suburb of Naperville.
-The film entitled I'm Fine is about a group of friends coping after a young teenage girl commits suicide.
-The film revolves around the pressures on being successful and meeting the expectations of families, schools, and friends in Naperville and DuPage County.
+HFTD worked with AnnMarie Parker of Nickel A Day Films to create I'm Fine, a short film about a group of friends coping after a teenager dies by suicide.
+The film is set in Naperville and addresses pressures involving families, schools, and peers.

 Hope Foods

-In May 2020, HFTD also "took over" the hummus and dip company Hope Foods as part of a fundraising campaign.
+In May 2020, HFTD partnered with hummus and dip company Hope Foods on a mental-health-awareness fundraising campaign.

 Education

 PEERvention Workshops

-Starting in 2016, HFTD holds free monthly health seminars at the Logan Square Public Library to educate the public on mental health and suicide prevention.
-The workshop supplies tools to enable proactive mental health care to individuals and communities in Chicago.
+Starting in 2016, HFTD held free monthly health seminars at the Logan Square branch of the Chicago Public Library to educate the public about mental health and suicide prevention.
+The workshop supplies tools intended to support proactive mental-health care by individuals and communities in Chicago.